President of Ukraine: Family

 The president's spouse is recognized as the First Lady, much in the similar fashion as in other countries, although such a title holds no official and legal responsibility and is often undisclosed.
 However, during the Yushchenko Presidency, his marriage to Kateryna Yushchenko and their private life drew a lot of attention from the media.
 Apart from Kateryna Yushchenko, little else is known about the other presidential spouses.

 The tradition of the Ukrainian "First family" was established by Kuchma, who became the in-law to his daughter's husband and politician Viktor Pinchuk.
 During the presidency of Viktor Yanukovych, the "first family" meaning was taken to the next level whose son Viktor became a parliamentarian of Verkhovna Rada with the same political party affiliation.

 Presidential awards

 The distinction of "Honorary Weapon" is awarded by the president.
 The specific weapon is a 9-mm caliber Fort-21.02 pistol with 16 bullets.
 The body pistol is made of structural steel, with the handle is made of noble wood.
 The name of the awardee is engraved on the plate.
-This distinction was established in 1995 under the President Leonid Kuchma, who himself has awarded the most pistols, numbering at 85.
+This distinction was established in 1995 under President Leonid Kuchma, who himself has awarded the most pistols, numbering at 85.
 From 1995 to 2018, the Presidents have issued honorary weapons to 152 persons.
 Since 2019, no one has been awarded an honorary weapon.